The standards of search engine optimization are constantly changing and evolving, and we all want to maximize our website traffic.

 For our purposes today, we are going to concentrate on what to expect from an audit of your on-page optimization techniques.

+There are a number of free tools that can be used to perform an audit of your on-page SEO, including our own SEO Auditor, and many other great tools as outlined here in the preparing section.
 Tools like these are a great start, but a manual audit will go much deeper in the analysis of your website, and will ultimately return better results.
+For a very comprehensive guide on E-commerce SEO, take a look at Matthew’s guide to increase traffic.

 It’s important to note that a manual SEO audit takes much longer, and it’s well worth the time and cost investment.